-Your new tractor front wheel toe-in and camber is set at the factory and is normal.
-The front wheel toe-in and camber are not adjustable.
-If damage has occurred to affect the factory set front wheel toe-in or camber, contact a qualified service center.
+The front wheel toe-in and camber are not adjustable on your tractor.
+If damage has occurred to affect the front wheel toe-in or camber, contact your nearest authorized service center/department.

-TO REMOVE WHEEL FOR REPAIRS (See Fig. 28)
+TO REMOVE WHEEL FOR REPAIRS (See Fig. 36)

-- Block up axle securely. - Remove axle cover, retaining ring and washers to allow wheel removal (rear wheel contains a square key - Do not lose). - Repair tire and reassemble. - On rear wheels only: align grooves in rear wheel hub and axle.
-Insert square key.
+- Block up axle securely.

+- Remove axle cover, retaining ring and washers to allow wheel removal (rear wheel contains a square key Do not lose).

+- Repair tire and reassemble.

-- Replace washers and snap retaining ring securely in axle groove. - Replace axle cover.
+- On rear wheels only: align grooves in rear wheel hub and axle.
+Insert square key. - Replace washers and snap retaining ring securely in axle groove. - Replace axle cover.